dtpietrzak/dynip/README.md

 Download this git repository
 The folder can sit anywhere on the server.
 So place it where ever you want.
+Open dynip.sh with whatever text editor or interface you prefer (Atom / Nano / Vim / TextEdit / etc.)
+Change the path="" variable to the FULL path, wherever you put the dynip directory (including the dynlib directory)

-Open dynip.py with whatever text editor or python interface you prefer Edit the "username", "password", and "domain" variables with your information on domains.google.com
+Make a new file named dynip.conf, right in the dynip directory, and with whatever text editor or interface you prefer, add your "username", "password", and "domain" variables with the information from your domains.google.com account It should look something like "faF3dga9432GD jsfdk232rFDf33 website.org" Check out dynip.conf_example to see an even better example of what it should look like.

-You'll need to add a cron job by using "crontab -e" in terminal, in order to periodically run the dynip.sh script Add this line to the bottom, replacing [LOCATION] with the location of the dynip folder
+Finally, you'll need to add a cron job by using "crontab -e" in terminal This will periodically run the dynip.sh script
+Add this line to the bottom, replacing [LOCATION] with the location of the dynip folder Again, this location needs to be the FULL path to your dynip directory

 */10 * * * * /bin/bash /[LOCATION]/dynip.sh

+That's all folks!

 This will check your IP every 10 minutes, and update it on domains.google.com if it has changed.